Skip to content

 if (process.client) {

-// listen for the [loading] event
+// listen to the evt [loading]

 this.$eventBus().$on('loading', this.mShowLoading)